TOAST-DOCS/Data-Flow/en/console-user-guide.md

         * Scale the screen on which the flow graph is displayed.
         * Support scaling from 0.5 times to 2 times.
     * Initialize
         * Scale adjusted by 1 time through scaling adjustment.
     * Adjust Screen
-        * Adjust the scale and center the screen so that the flow is visible on one screen.
+        * Adjust the scale and center the screen so that the Flow is visible on one screen.
     * Align Node
         * Arrange the arrangement of flows so that the each step is well visible.
         * Adjust the scale and center the screen so that the Flow is visible on one screen.
 * You can cancel/save/temporarily save the edited flow definition.
     * Cancel
         * Return the edited flow definition to the last saved/temporarily saved.
     * Save Temporarily
         * Provide features to store flows in incomplete form.
         * Temporarily saved flows cannot be started.